Utah pesticide applicators: pollinator stewardship is a hot topic in your state right now!

 - Be aware of the federal and state enforcement and compliance procedures as related to pollinator safety and alternatives to hard chemicals.

 - Identify the factors that contribute to colony collapse disorder in relation to the current application.

 - Recognize the importance of beekeeper/grower communication, and communicate with local beekeepers who may be affected whenever possible.

 For additional resource in relation to the topic of pollinator stewardship, check out CTI’s other course Balancing Pest Management and Pollinator Stewardship (fully state approved and counts as 2 CEUs!).
-The Utah Department of Agriculture has some helpful resources as well which can be found here.

 Careful analysis of pesticide application sites and surrounding areas can ensure the health of pollinators in our environments for years to come.
 Make sure you are doing your part AND earn CEUs with Certified Training Institute today!